 - 1 cup vegan yogurt (can use a nut-free yogurt)

-- 1 tsp cayenne (use more or less depending on how much spice you can tolerate)
+- 1 teaspoon cayenne (use more or less depending on how much spice you can tolerate)

 - 10 cloves garlic (finely chopped)